everypinio/hardpy/docs/about/development.md

 1. **Run Frontend**: This configuration is responsible for starting the frontend application.
 2. **Debug Frontend**: This configuration is used to debug the frontend application in the Chrome browser.
-3. Any example, such as a Dialog Box (the backend should be running beforehand).
+3. Any example, such as a Dialog Box (the DB should be running beforehand).

 ## Launch